 - providing additional incentives to spur development in locally planned growth centers as well as designated downtowns, new town centers, or village centers;

-- enabling municipalities to regulate the zoning of retail agricultural and diversified agripreneurial and silvicultural facilities through zoning bylaws;
+- enabling municipalities to regulate retail agricultural and diversified agripreneurial and silvicultural facilities through zoning bylaws;

 - compliance with the municipal approved plan and zoning bylaws by a federal or state governmental entity that owns or leases any facility;

 - continuing the Tax Increment Financing (TIF) program and providing incentives to municipalities and funding municipal infrastructure necessary to support economic development;

 - authorizing municipalities to enact ordinances that hold property owners responsible for the maintenance of their properties and structures to address the structural integrity of dilapidated properties that present a hazard to the public health;